James960714/LaunchPadEvents-FE/LaunchPadEvents-Reat-App/README.md

 This is the frontend for the Launchpad Events Platform, a web application designed to facilitate event management and user interaction.
 The app is built using React and leverages Firebase for user authentication.
 It also integrates with a custom backend and Google Calendar API for extended functionality.

+Note: The web app uses the free version of render for the backend so some requests may take their time coming through if the app hasn't been used in a while.
+Try waiting 1-2 minutes for initial requests and refreshing / restarting if the web application still doesn't respond.

 # Test it out:

 Test Accounts:

     Head Account:
         email: admintest@admin.com
         password: testp1

     Staff Account:
         email: teststaff1@admin.com
         password: testp1

+    Test User Account:
+        email: testUserAccount@email.com
+        password: testPassword1

-For a test user account please use the registration functionality on the website.
+For a test user account you can also use the create account functionality on the website.

 To see this live: https://selectevents.netlify.app/events